Volunteer Handbook – Program Values and Guidelines

 - Sign in and sign out; wear a school/department issued volunteer badge at all times.

 - Volunteers are important role model for students.
-Familiarize yourself with the SPS Basic Rules and your school’s values and expectations of students.
+Familiarize yourself with the Seattle Public Schools Basic Rules and your school’s values and expectations of students.

 - Support and supplement the instructional program of the classroom teacher.
 The volunteer’s role is assistance.